 What might cause industrial deafness?

-Industrial deafness or Noise Induced Hearing Loss can be caused by a variety of workplace factors and is primarily concerned with the exposure to two types of loud noise in the workplace.
+Industrial deafness or Noise Induced Hearing Loss can be caused by a variety of workplace factors.
+It is primarily concerned with the exposure to two types of loud noise in the workplace.
 These noises are:

-- Continuous Loud Noise – for example, working in a factory where loud machinery is being used on a regular basis can give rise to cases of industrial hearing loss.
-Continuous exposure to loud noise without sufficient protection and safety measures can lead to a progressive worsening of an employee’s hearing, and can ultimately cause permanent damage.
+- Continuous Loud Noise – for example, working in a factory where loud machinery is being used on a regular basis.
+Continuous exposure to loud noise without sufficient protection can lead to a progressive worsening of an employee’s hearing.
+This can ultimately cause permanent damage.

 - Single Loud Noise – as well as prolonged exposure to noise, deafness can also be caused by a single event.
-For example, the demolition of a building might expose a worker without adequate protection to a sudden and excessive volume which leads to industrial deafness.
+For example, the demolition of a building might expose a worker without adequate protection to a sudden and excessive volume.
+This can result in hearing loss or industrial deafness.

-Whether hearing loss is caused by a single event or continuous and prolonged exposure, if the damage has been caused by negligence on the part of your employer, you have every right to consider making a claim for personal injury compensation.
+Whether hearing loss is caused by a single event or prolonged exposure, if your employer was negligent you have every right to consider making a claim for injury compensation.

 How to make a claim for industrial deafness

-If you feel that your hearing has deteriorated due to your working environment, the first step is to visit your GP for a diagnosis.
-Whether you have been exposed to a sudden loud noise or continuous noise, explaining the situation to your GP will help them to determine the extent and cause of your injury.
+If your hearing has deteriorated due to your working environment, the first step is to visit your GP for a diagnosis.
+Explaining the situation to your GP will help them to determine the extent and cause of your injury.